rspeer/langcodes/README.md

 - *language*: the code for the language itself.
 - *script*: the 4-letter code for the writing system being used.
-- *region*: the 2-letter or 3-digit code for the country or similar region whose usage of the language appears in this text.
+- *territory*: the 2-letter or 3-digit code for the country or similar region whose usage of the language appears in this text.
 - *extlangs*: a list of more specific language codes that follow the language code.
 (This is allowed by the language code syntax, but deprecated.)
-- *variants*: codes for specific variations of language usage that aren't covered by the *script* or *region* codes.
+- *variants*: codes for specific variations of language usage that aren't covered by the *script* or *territory* codes.
 - *extensions*: information that's attached to the language code for use in some specific system, such as Unicode collation orders.
 - *private*: a code starting with `x-` that has no defined meaning.